ddecarle/eeb462-2024/Lab7_Phylogenomics3.md

 ### A Note on Quartets

 We will be using ASTRAL-III to build our species tree, which, like a few other summary methods, uses a **quartet approach** to infer species relationships.
-The quartet approach basically breaks a big problem down into a few smaller more tangible ones.
-A subset of four taxa (from the whole collection of taxa) are sampled at a time and all three of the possible topologies for their relationships are drawn (*i.e.* three alternative quartet trees).
+The quartet approach basically breaks a big problem down into a few, smaller, more tangible ones.
+A subset of four taxa (from the whole collection of taxa) is sampled at a time, and all three of the possible topologies for their relationships are drawn (*i.e.* three alternative quartet trees).
 The quartet trees are then compared to inputted gene trees, and the quartets that are present in the largest number of gene trees are assembled into the species tree.
-If instead we tried to proposed all (or even a decent sample) of the possible topologies for all species at once, we would be waiting a long time for an answer, since the number of possible rooted topologies for even a moderate 10 taxa is 34,459,425.
-Thus the quartet approach speeds up species tree inference substantially, which makes it possible to build trees for hundreds or thousands of taxa while also accounting for heterogeneity in the evolutionary history of a large number of loci.
+If instead we tried to propose all (or even a decent sample) of the possible topologies for all taxa at once, we would be waiting a long time for an answer, since the number of possible rooted topologies for even a moderate 10 taxa is 34,459,425.
+Thus, the quartet approach speeds up species tree inference substantially, which makes it possible to build trees for hundreds or thousands of taxa while also accounting for heterogeneity in the evolutionary history of a large number of loci.

 ### Lab Assignment 7